 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

-Travelers can undertake the trek clockwise or anti-clockwise.
-While on this journey, travelers will get to experience some of the magnificent views of the highest mountains of the world.
-They will also get to experience the rich culture and the unique lifestyle of the Sherpa people who dwell in the region.
-In this trek, travelers will be taken on an expedition via the two passes – the Renjo pass and the Chola pass, while returning from the upper route of the Everest Base Camp.
+You will also get to experience the rich culture and the unique lifestyle of the Sherpa people who dwell in the region.
+In this trek, You will be taken on an expedition via the two passes – the Renjo pass and the Chola pass, while returning from the upper route of the Everest Base Camp.

 * The Everest Base Camp, Khumbu glacier and icefall, Ngozumba glacier.